1f8/documents/data-protection-policy-en.md

 1. NETWORK PROTECTION

-Statlas.io is completely cloud-based and direct access is limited to only core engineers.
+1F8 applications are completely cloud-based and direct access is limited to only core engineers.
 All data requests are only available to authenticated users and each user's data is partitioned to prevent data leakage.

 We will implement network protection controls (e.g. VPC subnet/Security Groups, Virtual Networks, network firewalls) to deny access to unauthorized IP addresses.